kcybulski/prosody-modules/mod_muc_ping/README.markdown

 It should work with Prosody up until 0.10.x.

-Prosody trunk natively supports XEP-0410 so this module is not needed.
+Prosody 0.11.x and trunk natively supports XEP-0410 so this module is **not** needed.